 We collaborate to assist in the actual implementation of CCS projects and to optimize CCS technology which, together lowers both capital and operating costs of CCS.

-For example, with our recent work in advancement from first generation to second generation [hyperlink to second gen] has been substantial for not only coal-fired energy applications, but the application and learnings are transferrable to industrial sources.
+For example, with our recent work in advancement from first generation to second generation has been substantial for not only coal-fired energy applications, but the application and learnings are transferrable to industrial sources.

 Optimization is Continuous

 Optimization operates as continuous feedback loop – where learnings inform innovation and design into existing or projects underway as well as for future generations in the technology.
-The second-generation CCS study results are very favourable, and yet there are areas where that continue to realize improvements and mitigate the risks that may still be inherent.
+The results from the Shand CCS Feasibility Study are very favourable, and yet there are areas where that continue to realize improvements and mitigate the risks that may still be inherent.
 This is our expertise.
 The next areas of optimization for the Knowledge Centre will focus on further reductions in both cost and risks for:

 - Capital Costs